Things to Do in January

 4.Take the Kids Sledding, find 22 public sledding hills in Waukesha County with this handy winter sledding guide, complete with a map.
 If it’s going to snow, we might as well have fun with it, right?!

 6. Take a class.
 Lake Country Family Fun is a big fan of Lake Country Playhouse in Hartland.
-If you are too, be sure to check out their WINTER CLASSES, which kick off on January 17.
-There classes are filling up, so sign up now if you are interested in the performing arts.
+If you are too, be sure to check out their WINTER CLASSES, which kick off on January 19.
+Their classes are filling up, so sign up now if you are interested in the performing arts.
 For a list of other lessons and classes in the area, see our guide broken out by category (swimming, martial arts, dance etc…).

 February Ice Castles 2020